AMLResearchProject/all-classifiers-2019/Python/Augmentation.md

 The AML Classifier Data Augmentation program applies filters to the original dataset and increasing the amount of training / test data.
 The AML Classifier Data Augmentation program is part of the computer vision research and development for the Peter Moss Acute Myeloid Leukemia Research Project.

+I decided to use some augmentation proposals outlined in Leukemia Blood Cell Image Classification Using Convolutional Neural Network by T. T. P. Thanh, Caleb Vununu, Sukhrob Atoev, Suk-Hwan Lee, and Ki-Ryong Kwon.
+The augmentations I chose were grayscaling, histogram equalization, horizontal and vertical reflection and gaussian blur to start with.
+Using these techniques so far I have been able to increase a dataset from 49 positive and 49 negative images to 270 positive and 270 negative, with more augmentations to experiment with.

 # Research papers followed
 The papers that this part of the project is based on were provided by project team member, Ho Leung, Associate Professor of Biochemistry & Molecular Biophysics at Kansas State University.